 Knettishall in suffolk was home to USAAF 388th Bomb Group (H) in WWII.
 Long since closed it is still possible to find significant runway remains and an old re-clad hangar.
 There is also an impressive memorial.
-From August 2014.
+From a visit in August 2014.

 Initially opening in1914, North Killingholme was re-opened in WWII as an RAF bomber station and was operational in 1944 and 1945.
 Now reverted to agriculture with some light industrial use as well.
 To date my only sighting has been from the air, but it was from a Lancaster!